kulberg/AI/README.md

 I could even make a game out of writing learning AI.

 All of these could potentially use the same code.
-This is my first attempt at this and will expanded and revised at my discretion.
+This is my first attempt at this and will be expanded and revised at my discretion.